-(1) Not members of the Board but members of the Nomination Committee only
+- (1) Appointed to Compensation Committee on 16 June 2014 - (2) Not members of the Board but members of the Nomination Committee only

 Internal controls and risk management

 The Board acknowledges its responsibility for establishing and maintaining adequate internal controls and risk management systems to safeguard shareholders' investments and the Company's assets and performs an annual review of these areas.
 Such systems can only be designed to manage, and not to eliminate, the risk of failure to achieve business objectives.
 They can provide reasonable, but not absolute, assurance that the Company's assets are safeguarded and that the financial information used within the business for external reporting is reliable.